Vesicle formation induced by thermal fluctuations: Introduction

 In a previous article \cite{rueda2021gaussian}, the vesiculation of a membrane tube was studied by introducing the Gaussian curvature energy term.
 This Gaussian term is necessary to study topological transitions on membranes and has usually been neglected \cite{siegel2008gaussian}.
 The membrane tube geometry helped the fission process and leads to the membrane splitting into multiple vesicles \cite{rueda2021gaussian}.
 However, there are some membrane geometries that instead of helping vesicle formation process they hinder it like, for example, a perfectly flat membrane.

 A perfectly flat membrane is a geometry that hinders this budding process as it lacks any curved region.
 Without any point more curved than the other, even if budding is energetically favourable there is no preferred point from where to start the membrane budding process.
 This, in turn, stops vesiculation, even in the case where generating vesicles is energetically favourable.
 However, in nature vesiculation happens in wide variety of situations and with plenty of membrane geometries for the initial membrane.
 It is known that vesicle formation is a temperature-dependent process \cite{silverstein1977endocytosis,scott1979plasma} and that temperature gradients affect the phase behaviour heterogeneous membranes \cite{atia2014theoretical} and can change the lipid phase between fluid and gel states \cite{dimova2014recent}.
-In experimental works, it has been shown that the size of the vesicles depend on preparation methods, the type of lipid used and the temperature \cite{has2020comprehensive} and even the tempera\-ture has been using to produce fission of vesicles in Giant Unilamelar Vesicules (GUVs)\cite{leirer2009phase} considering the first order phase transition between the gel and fluid states in the lipids.
+In experimental works, it has been shown that the size of the vesicles depend on preparation methods, the type of lipid used and the temperature \cite{has2020comprehensive} and even the temperature has been using to produce fission of vesicles in Giant Unilamelar Vesicules (GUVs)\cite{leirer2009phase} considering the first order phase transition between the gel and fluid states in the lipids. { In live organisms we also have temperature dependence many processes like synaptic signalling, endocytosis, and in vesicle trafficking \cite{chanaday2018time}.}

 The processes beyond membrane fission has been challenging.
 There are some works in microscopic modelling with molecular dynamic simulations\cite{laradji2004dynamics,yang2009computer,yang2012computer}, but in the mesoscopic modelling scales little has been done, and there is a bit understanding on topological transitions \cite{roadmapBassereau, CampeloReview}.
 In mesoscopic models, one needs to consider the energy of the membrane as a continuous surface, instead of going molecule by molecule.
 Thus, in this work, we study some mechanisms that promote --or even induce-- the formation of a vesicle from a non-favourable geometry.